Homemade Egg Pasta is simply 2-ingredients; eggs and flour, and it cooks in 5-minutes and will become the favored pasta on your plate.

-- In a bowl, on a counter top, or in a mixer, place the eggs in the center of the mound of flour.
-Mix and mix until it comes together into a dough.
+- In a bowl, on a countertop, or in a mixer, place the 3 whole eggs in the center of the mound of flour.
+Mix until it becomes coarse meal in texture.Whisk the egg yolk and work it in at this point until the mixture comes together into a dough.

 - Using extra flour on the counter, keep the dough sprinkled while rolling out the dough.
 Try to get the dough as thin as 1/8 inch thick.

-- Cut strips of dough as wide or thin as you would like.
+- Cut strips of dough as wide or thin as you would like, with a pastry wheel or sharp knife.
 Keep them dusted with flour.
-Roll a handful into little bundles , let sit out for an hour until ready to cook.
+Roll a handful into little bundles , let the bundles sit out for an hour until ready to cook.